 Departmental Undergraduate Programs

-The Department offers coursework and study in all areas fundamental to Computer Science, Computer Engineering, Information Technology, and Cybersecurity.
-Four undergraduate programs are offered within the Department which lead to the Bachelor of Science in Computer Science, Bachelor of Science in Computer Engineering, Bachelor of Science in Information Technology, and Bachelor of Science in Cybersecurity.
-The program flowcharts described below are provided as a guide for the student.
+The Department offers coursework and study in all areas fundamental to Computer Science, Computer Engineering, Cybersecurity, and Information Technology.
+Four undergraduate programs are offered within the Department which lead to the Bachelor of Science in Computer Science, Bachelor of Science in Computer Engineering, Bachelor of Science in Cybersecurity, and Bachelor of Science in Information Technology.
+All programs are 120 credit hours.
+The program flowcharts found below are provided as a guide for the student.
 The undergraduate catalog remains the definitive reference for all requirements.
 The Department offers electives (selected electives are described here) for the four undergraduate programs.
-The Department also offers a minor in Computer Science, minor in Information Technology, and certificate in Foundations of Cybersecurity.

 The Computer Science program focuses on the design, development, and application of software systems.
 Additional course work in algorithms, discrete structures, object oriented design, data structures, operating systems, digital logic design, computer architecture, and a wide range of advanced electives extend and supplement the core.
 Program flowcharts are available for the following catalog years: 2018-19, 2019-20, 2020/21, 2021-22, and 2022-23.